mod_dir

 DirectorySlash On

-By default (DirectorySlash On) when the user requests a resource (which is a
+) when the user requests a resource (which is a

 directory) without trailing slash, mod_dir forces redirect to this same resource but with trailing slash.